Social Security Disability Insurance

 To qualify for SSDI, your disability need not be work-related.
 However, if you were injured at work, you may qualify, or already be receiving, workers’ compensation.
 You should discuss your case with a qualified attorney who can advise you on how your workers’ compensation benefits could impact your ability to get SSDI benefits.Skilled Representation in Your Social Security Matter

-Boston social security disability lawyer Michael O. Smith can offer you the legal guidance you need in your SSDI claim.
+Boston social security disability lawyer Smith and his team of attorneys can offer you the legal guidance you need in your SSDI claim.
 Mr. Smith has significant experience representing disabled clients.
 He can speak with you about the benefits you may be entitled to receive, and help you at every stage of the claims process, including appeals.
 Mr. Smith can provide the representation you need to get results.
 Call our office in Boston today at 617-263-0060, or contact us online to schedule an initial consultation at no cost to you.